larrystudios/brainhurtgames/advanced-script.md

 textlocation[80,80/\_] Randomize the photo size but set the location to x80,y80

-textstyle[Arial,20] make the fonts Arial and make the size 20
+textstyle[Arial,20] make the font Arial and make the size 20 px

 ans’1’[0,0/10] set the size and location of the answer 1

-ans[\_,20] set the size of the answer to be 20
+ans[\_,20] set the size of the answer text to be 20 px